 - their line manager

-- the Information Governance Team
+- the Information Governance Team: informationgovernance@leics.gov.uk

 - the I&T Service Desk

-Reporting of a breach will allow the council to promptly take any appropriate action that is required.
+Reporting of a breach will allow the Council to promptly take any appropriate action that is required.

 Any inappropriate disclosure/non-disclosure of information/data by staff whether malicious or unintentional, may lead to disciplinary action up to and including dismissal.
-Breaches of this policy by a person who is not a direct employee of Leicestershire County Council may result in action being taken against the person and/or his/her employer.
+Breaches of this policy by a person who is not a direct employee of Leicestershire County Council may result in action being taken against the person and/or their employer.